 Visible existence is one of the imprints of khudi; Everything you see is one of the secrets of khudi.
 Khudi, when it woke itself up, Brought forth this world of presumed existence.

-Concealed in it are a hundred worlds; By affirming itself it creates other-than-itself.
+Concealed in it are a hundred worlds; By affirming itself it gives rise to other-than-itself.